tpaschalis/tpaschalis.github.io/_posts/2020-03-18-gc-and-concurrency.markdown

 description: ""
 ---

-*Disclaimer : My C++ knowledge is sketchy at best.
-I've only used it for academic work narrowly centered around a framework, either [Fluka](http://www.fluka.org/fluka.php), [OpenMP](https://www.openmp.org/) or [Mad-X](http://madx.web.cern.ch/madx/).
-So, in case you think any examples might be outdated, or that there's a better way to express the point, don't hesitate to reach out!*

 It was not always obvious to me, but Concurrency and Garbage Collection are like PB+J, or french fries and ketchup; they make a kick-ass pair!